Alice Springs, NT

 Where is Alice Springs?

-Alice Springs is a suburb of Northern Territory, Australia.
+Alice Springs is a suburb of Northern Territory, Australia, in the Alice Springs local government area.

 What is the population of Alice Springs?